udkyo/chatgpt-code-review-gerrit-plugin/README.md

 #### Secure Configuration

-It is highly recommended to store sensitive information such as `gptToken` and `gerritPassword` in the `secure.config` file.
+It is highly recommended to store sensitive information such as `gptToken` in the `secure.config` file.
 Please edit the file at $gerrit_site/etc/`secure.config` and include the following details:

 ```
 [plugin "chatgpt-code-review-gerrit-plugin"]
     gptToken = {gptToken}
-    gerritPassword = {gerritPassword}
 ```

 If you wish to encrypt the information within the `secure.config` file, you can refer